zcdev/clicky-owls/README.md

 ## Overview

 Clicky Owls is a single-page application rebuilt from React `v16.7.0` to `v19.1.0`.
-This rebuild focuses on enhancing accessibility, user interaction, visual treatment, and mobile friendliness through modern frontend best practices.
+This project focuses on enhancing accessibility, user interaction, visual design, and mobile-friendliness following modern frontend best practices.

 ---